The Most Watched TV Program in the World

 The viewership on songs themed with the country’s unity, soldiers’ army life and traditional operas are in apparent decline.
 Some have been replaced gradually with trendy subjects like magic shows and pop music, but some are still retained.
 However, cross-talk, sketches and pop music are the most-liked, which usually keep pace with up-to-date social trends.

-Most of these performances are selected from every corner of China, and many unknown actors are turned into household topics overnight, such as magician Liu Qian, actors Zhao Benshan, Song Dandan, Guo Degang, Feng Gong and Cai Ming.
+All the performances in the TV program are well selected from all walks of life, which reflect the best part of Chinese arts and culture.
+As the most watched television event, it is the most powerful medium to promote inherited culture and tradition.
+Many unknown actors are turned into household topics overnight, such as magician Liu Qian, actors Zhao Benshan, Song Dandan, Guo Degang, Feng Gong and Cai Ming.

 According to previous statistics, the viewership of the Spring Festival TV Gala was really low in the southern cities of China, particularly in Guangdong, Guangxi and Hainan.
 However, the program enjoys overwhelming popularity in northern areas like Heilongjiang, Liaoning, Jilin, Beijing, Hebei and Tianjin.
 In fact, the gala is more likely to cater to northern people's living habits, cultural background and dialect.
 For example, the programs usually mention festival food dumplings from northern China, but it seldom touches upon southern people’s food, Niangao.
 Both the cross-talk and sketches are usually mixed with northern accents and dialects, which is strange to audiences from the south.
 Therefore, the viewership in southern China has tended to decline gradually.